A Formal Separation Between Strategic and Nonstrategic Behavior

-We are now ready to show that elementary behavioral models are never strategic.
+We are now ready to show that elementary behavioral models are always strongly nonstrategic.
 This result is important because it achieves our key goal of distinguishing strategic from nonstrategic behavioral models via a formal mathematical criterion, rather than relying on the intuitive sense that a model ``depends on'' an explicit model of an opponent's behavior.
-In fact, we do a bit better than simply showing that \elementary{} models are nonstrategic: we show that the space of dominance responsive behavioral models is exactly partitioned into \elementary{} models and strategic models.
+In fact, we do a bit better than simply showing that elementary models are nonstrategic: we show that the space of dominance responsive behavioral models is exactly partitioned into elementary models and minimally strategic models.